 - Save the module and then the Header.

-Now your site has a personalized and functional back up button.
+Now your site has a customised and functional back to top button.

-5 - Variant of the " back up " button with an image
+5 - Variation of the "back to top" button with an image

 An even nicer idea: why not use a custom image instead of a Divi icon ?